 Victor didn’t touch his tea.

-‘I know you have a bike, please!
+‘Help a friend, please!
+I know you’ve got a bike.
 Will you drop me to the airport, please?
-I will pay you!’
-Veera was speaking very quickly, like those characters in the movies.
+I will pay you —please?’
+She was speaking very quickly.
+Like those girls in the movies.

 “Hurry, please, hurry!”
 She implored.

 As I cut into the last lane to my house, I was shocked to see a large crowd gathered under our building.
 A grim looking police van was parked next to a white-coloured ambulance close to the gate.
-My heart leapt to my mouth and I killed the engine of my bike, pulling it away discreetly at some distance.
+My heart leapt to my mouth as I killed the engine of my bike, pulling it away discreetly at some distance.
 I looked for familiar faces in the ominous crowd.
 Balbir Rai stood at the gate of his house, clutching a newspaper in one hand and his lungi with the other.
 With leaden feet, I moved closer to him searching his face for answers.
 Presently, some people emerged from the front holding a stretcher, carrying a large body covered with a sheet and I could just spot a ponytail peeking out at one end.
 Biren and Sumer followed it with bowed heads.